 - This type of activity is rare, meaning businesses can still reap tremendous rewards.

 Jobsite check-ins are woefully under-utilized in the contracting industries.
 Of course, there’s another way of looking at it.
 Any roofing contractors who consistently utilize the right check-in tools can earn serious lead generation improvements through local SEO.
 Check-ins serve as a digital hand raise that showcases valid proof of roofing jobs in a particular service area.

 When Google crawls local roofing websites, the search engine collects all the evidence it finds.
 Sure, website service pages can claim a business provides impact-resistant shingle installation, but how often is the company really performing that service?
 The best types of evidence to influence Local SEO are customer reviews and check-ins.
 The latter is what we’ll be talking about today.

 How Do Jobsite Check-ins Work?

 Have you ever seen a Google Map of your city?
 Hundreds of businesses line the streets, and all corners swell with thriving residential communities.
-What you do not see is all the places your roofing company has provided service throughout the city.
-Google doesn’t see it either, no matter how many times you’ve written about it in your website.
+You do not see all the places your roofing company has provided service throughout the city.
+Google doesn’t see it either, no matter how many times you’ve written about it on your website.